DePayFi/public-documentation/docs/apis/payments/data-structure.md

 Arbitrary payload stored along with the payment.

-## uuid
+## secret_id

-Secret, initially provided universal unique identifier of the payment.
-Suposed to identify the payment within your systems.
-Do not expose this to the public!
-UUID needs to be unguessable!
+Secret, universal unique identifier of the payment attempt.
+Suposed to identify the payment attempt within your systems.
+Do not expose this to the public! secret_id needs to be unguessable!

 ## callback